mazedigital/association_ui_selector/README.md

 ##### Reflection field with XSLT-utility

-For more complex needs Reflection field let’s you use an XSLT-utility.
+For more complex needs Reflection field lets you use an XSLT-utility.
 Here’s an example that formats biographic-data nicely based on if data is available in a specific entry.
 The Reflection field expression is simply:

     {person}